sarahschirduan/sarahschirduan.github.io/_posts/2019-06-15-titanic-part1.md

 If you are starting out in data science or analytics, then this post is for you.

 I enrolled in a class at St. Joseph's University that teaches how to use R for statistical analysis and graphics.
-But it has been about a year since I finished the course, so I wanted a refresher about tackling a dataset from start to finish.
+But it has been some time since I finished the course, so I wanted a refresher about tackling a dataset from start to finish.
 I checked out interesting projects on Kaggle and came across this dataset about the Titanic
 <a href="https://www.kaggle.com/c/titanic/data" target="_ blank"> https://www.kaggle.com/c/titanic/data</a>.
 Go to the site for a thorough description about the variables.

 Follow <a href="https://github.com/sarahschirduan/sarahschirduan.github.io/projects" target="_ blank"> this link </a> if you want to see my code.